MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/scalable-customization-design/database-transactions.md

     - If called through a message request from a plug-in running within the transaction, and Enable Rollback is set, the custom action will act within the existing transaction.
     - The custom action will otherwise create a new transaction and run within that.
 - Enable Rollback not set
-    - The custom action won’t act within a transaction.
+    - The custom action won't act within a transaction.

 ![custom actions.](media/custom-actions.png)